 The design and improvements of the subdivision are consistent with the applicable General Plan and the North Village Specific Plan because the NVSP establishes minimum parcel size for the creation of new parcels within the NVSP and allows for alternative parcel sizes to be established for condominium uses in accordance with the proposed development, and subject to the approval of a subdivision map and use permit.
-The project complies with all other applicable development standards applicable to the Plaza Resort (PR) and Specialty Lodging (SL) zones of the North Village Specific Plan.
+The project complies with all other development standards applicable to the Resort General (RG) zone of the North Village Specific Plan.